Division Algebras and Supersymmetry I: Vectors, Spinors and Intertwiners

 \begin{proof} Given $A \in V$, we use the fact that the associator is purely imaginary to show that

 As in the proof of the Clifford relation, it is easy to check that the column vector $\tilde{A}(A \psi)$ involves at most two nonreal elements of $\K$ and equals $g(A,A) \psi$.
 So:

-In particular when $A$ is a unit vector, acting by $A$ swaps the order of $\psi$ and $\phi$ and changes the sign at most. $\langle -, - \rangle$ is thus invariant under the group in $\Cliff(V)$ generated by products of \emph{pairs} of unit vectors, which is $\Spin(n+1, 1)$. \end{proof}
+In particular when $A$ is a unit vector, acting by $A$ swaps the order of $\psi$ and $\phi$ and changes the sign at most.
+In fact, this implies our result, though we need a more explicit presentation of $\Spin(n+1,1)$ to see this.
+Proposition 5.4.8 of Varadarajan \cite{Varadarajan} tells us that $\Spin(n+1,1)$ is the group generated by products of even numbers of unit vectors, an even number of which satisfy $g(A,A) = -1$: